PaloAltoNetworks/autofocus-lenz/README.md

 ##### suspect_artifacts

-The 'suspicious' and 'highly_suspicious' paramters can be passed to the filter function to use the AutoFocus definitions to filter artifacts.
-These are presented in AF as red and yellow excalamation points.
+The 'suspicious' and 'highly_suspicious' parameters can be passed to the filter function to use the AutoFocus definitions to filter artifacts.
+These are presented in AF as red and yellow exclamation points.

 ```
 $ python af_lenz.py -i tag -q 'Unit42.AlphaCrypt' -r hash_scrape -l 1 -f highly_suspicious -o dns,mutex